Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-\mypar{Context-Aware Graph Augmentations.} Several NLP augmentations have been proposed in past work~\cite{Wei19_EDA}: synonym replacement, random word insertion, random word swapping and random word deletion, where the augmentation strength is determined by the sentence length.
-These augmentations can help preserve task-relevant information, introduce invariances that are useful for the downstream task (e.g., invariance to the occasional dropped word), and break view symmetry in the natural language modality.
+\mypar{Task-Aware Augmentations.} Recently, Wei et al. \cite{Wei19_EDA} proposed several intuitive augmentations for use in natural language processing, namely: synonym replacement, random word insertion, random word swapping and random word deletion, where the augmentation strength is determined by the sentence length.
+(See Fig. \ref{fig:words_textspace} for an example.)
+By design, these augmentations introduce invariances that are useful to downstream tasks (e.g., invariance to the occasional dropped word), preserve task-relevant information, and break view symmetry in the natural language modality.
+Due to a co-occurrence based construction process, changes in the underlying document will manifest in the corresponding graph, so it is likely that augmentations remain effective for the abstracted space.

+\mypar{Results.} As shown in Table \ref{tab:textclassification}, task-relevant, natural language augmentations perform considerably better (up to +20\%) than domain agnostic graph augmentations for both window sizes.
+Notably, TAAs are necessary to significantly improve performance over an untrained baseline, indicating that adhering to key principles of VCL is indeed beneficial.

-The above-mentioned augmentations can be directly translated into co-occurrence graph augmentations as follows: \textit{Synonym Replacement} is equivalent to replacing node features of the selected word (node) with the closest word2vec embedding. \textit{Random Insertion} can be approximated in the co-occurence graph by (i) creating a new node with a randomly selected word2vec embedding and (ii) duplicating the connections of an existing node. \textit{Random Deletion} can be represented by (i) randomly removing a node from the co-occurrence graph and (ii) rewiring the modified graph to connect neighbors of the removed node. \textit{Random Swap} is equivalent to swapping the features of two nodes.
-We provide more detailed explanations in the appendix.
-Unlike these context-aware augmentations, we note that domain-agnostic subgraph and node dropping does \textit{not} rewire the co-occurence graph.
+\mypar{Potential Graph Space Augmentations.} While natural language augmentations modify samples prior to the graph construction process, it is easy to see that they can be converted into graph augmentations, effectively infusing DAGAs with domain knowledge on how to perturb co-occurence graphs.
+Specifically, synonym replacement is equivalent to replacing node features of the selected word (node) with the closest word2vec embedding.
+Random insertion can be approximated in the co-occurence graph by (i) creating a new node with a randomly selected word2vec embedding and (ii) duplicating the connections of an existing node.
+Random deletion can be represented by (i) randomly removing a node and (ii) rewiring the modified graph to connect neighbors of the removed node.
+Random swap is equivalent to swapping the features of two nodes.
+We highlight that domain-agnostic subgraph and node dropping do \textit{not} rewire the co-occurence graph.
+Thus, it is unclear what invariance to these augmentations represents in the original data modality.
+In Appendix ~\ref{appendex:docu}, we show that graph-space and document-space synonym replacement perform comparably, but leave the evaluation of other converted graph space augmentations to future work.

-The mapping between natural language and co-occurrence graph augmentations suggests that translating abstracted modality augmentations to graph augmentations is a viable strategy for designing context-aware augmentations augmentations.
-One can also understand these augmentations as direct perturbation of the data-generating process~\cite{Zimmermann_Inverts}.

-\mypar{Results.} As shown in Table \ref{tab:textclassification}, context-aware augmentations perform considerably better (up to +20\%) than baseline graph augmentations over two window sizes (2 and 4).
-Given that we use the default hyperparameters suggested by \cite{Nikolentzos20_MPAD}, it is possible that BYOL has not yet converged for all augmentations.